Our Patches

 Immortal Martial Arts Academy patch:

-In 2025 Sifu Gurinsky signed a lease for a larger space in the same shopping center, and her partner joined her to teach Jiu Jitsu and Boxing, so a more generalize logo was needed.
-The anaconda in the new logo represents the grappling arts like Jiu Jitsu, and the tiger continues to represent the striking arts like kenpo and boxing.
+In 2025, after signing a lease for a larger space within the same shopping center and partnering with Professor Shane to teach Jiu-Jitsu and Boxing, Sifu Gurinsky updated the school logo to reflect a broader curriculum.
+The anaconda in the new logo represents the grappling arts, such as Jiu-Jitsu, while the tiger continues to symbolize the striking arts, including Kenpo and Boxing.

 Bill Grossman's School of Kenpo Karate patch:

-We wear the patch from my instructors school on our right shoulder as a reminder of our origins.
+Kenpo students wear the patch from Sifu Gurinsky's instructors school on the right shoulder as a reminder of our lineage and origins.

 http://www.grossmanskenpo.com/patch.php